 The Corporation is dependent on the efficiency and effectiveness of the technologies it uses.
-Improper functioning of any of the technologies could materially interrupt the Corporation's business operations and cause material financial loss, regulatory actions, breach of client contracts, reputational harm or legal liability, which in turn, could materially adversely affect the business, financial condition or profitability of the Corporation.
+Any failure or interruptions of the Corporation'ssystems, or those of third parties such as service providers, clearing corporations and exchanges, could cause delays or other problems in the Corporation's sales, trading, clearing, settlement and other client services.
+Improper functioning of any of the technologies could materially interrupt the Corporation'sbusiness operations and cause material financial loss, regulatory actions, breach of client contracts, reputational harm or legal liability, which in turn, could materially adversely affect the business, financial condition or profitability of the Corporation.
+Although the Corporation has back-up procedures, duplicate systems and business continuity plans in place, there is no assurances that procedures and plans will be sufficient or adequate in the event of a failure or interruption.